vsartor/mendel-opt/README.md

 # mendel-opt

-Python library written as a case study in making a generalized pythonic implementation of a Genetic Algorithms, which is a heuristic optimization algorithm.
+Python library written as a case study in making a generalized pythonic implementation of a Genetic Algorithm, which is a heuristic optimization algorithm.

 The algorithm is based on user-defined _"strategies"_ for individual generation, mutation and reproduction, with some basic defaults already implemented.